blackmirag3/Classify/docs/team/blackmirag3.md

   * Feature: `Edit`
     * Added base feature to access students' attributes and details.
     * Implemented sub-features such as adding, removing or editing existing subjects.

   * Feature: `Archive` and `Unarchive`
     * Implemented archiving and unarchiving feature.
     * Implemented `DataHandler` class to manage reading and writing of archived students within a data file.

   * Non-features:
     * Implemented `SubjectGrade` class.
+    * Wrote `EditTest` class to test edit feature.
-    * Implemented and maintained heavily re-used helper functions for the team, such as `findSubject` which finds whether a subject exists under a student and `isValidGrade` which validates input format for grade.
+    * Implemented helper functions and exceptions re-used by the team, such as:
+      * `findSubject` method which finds whether a subject exists under a student
+      * `isValidGrade` method which validates input format for grade.
+      * `InvalidSubjectException` exception which prevents duplicate subjects.
+Used by `AddSubject` and `EditSubject` classes.

 - **Contributions to [UG](https://github.com/AY2324S2-CS2113-T13-3/tp/blob/master/docs/UserGuide.md)**